 Groundfish stocks (e.g., cod, halibut and haddock), have the highest proportion of stocks in the Critical zone

-Transboundary fish resources involve stocks that occur within the EEZs of two or more coastal States and which show clear, as a result of seasonal or developmental migration, or no clear pattern of movement (Gulland 1980).
-Discussion in this section will focus on international transboundary stocks only – i.e., provincial transboundary stocks and international straddling stocks are not considered.
+Transboundary fish resources involve stocks that occur within the Economic Exclusive Zones (EEZs) of two or more coastal States and which show clear, as a result of seasonal or developmental migration, or no clear pattern of movement (Gulland 1980).
+Discussion in this section will focus on international transboundary stocks only – i.e., provincial transboundary stocks and international straddling, those that also occur in the high seas, stocks are not considered.

 How is climate change affecting marine resources?